metosin/vrac/README.md

 You can follow the progress and learn about its implementation at https://blog.404.taipei/series/vrac-dev-log

-In the [blog-posts folder](blog-posts/), you can find a Clojure project for each blog article of the series.
+In the [example folder](example/), you can find some projects which are using Vrac.

-Each project is runnable and contains a version of the web framework in the making.
+The articles in the blog are commenting the commits in a presentable manner, and you can browse the commits on Github to see what that mean in terms of changes in the source code.